roman-milk/roman-milk.github.io/maid-wife.md

+===

- ****** Maid Wife Ch.
-05 ****** byStoryTeller07© "Not here.
+"Not here.
 It's too embarrassing."
 She was about to say she was no slut but the word just couldn't be said.
 Was it that she couldn't deny what she had become?
 Her hands went to the hem of the dress obeying the command.
 She looked around in panic but thankfully there was no one to see her shame.
 She couldn't say anything to prevent what he ordered so kept her mouth shut.

  He looked down at her legs encased in the sheer silk stockings that Angus had bought her.
 "Higher.
 I want to see the suspenders."
 He told her.
 "The lights better in here.
 Follow me."